-In her twenty-fifth year at SCEGGS Ms Allum is well known as a leading educator of young women.
+In her twenty-sixth year at SCEGGS Ms Allum is well known as a leading educator of young women.

 Respected for her insightful understanding of educational issues, pastoral care and the development of the individual she regularly contributes to educational debate within professional circles and the wider media exploring issues regarding policy, the national curriculum, testing and the need to develop resilience in young people.